 Below are instructions to make sure your technology is ready for your Pathful Connect online session.
 We use Zoom Cloud Meetings as our video tool.
 For all technical requirements for Zoom, visit: https://support.zoom.us/hc/en-us

 If you are unable to complete a step, email firstname.lastname@example.org to schedule a quick technology setup session to make sure you are prepared for your session.

 1. Installing.
 If you have already used Zoom before on your computer or device, you can skip this step.
-If you need to download or make sure you have the latest version, you can download and install here:
+If you need to download or make sure you have the latest version, you can download and install it here:

 - Apple or Windows OS:https://nepris.zoom.us/download (top download: Zoom Client for Meetings)